 - Have great discussions

-Provided by Chef Reiner Boermans and Cultiv8 Manager Jason Grant, students are first introduced to kitchen basics through following recipes to create products.
-Ultimately, student groups will build their own recipe and product, gain feedback from others, and use that feedback to improve their product.
+Provided by Chef Reiner Boermans and Cultiv8 Manager Jason Grant, students are introduced to kitchen basics, food handling, and recipe development.
+Ultimately, student groups will build their own recipes and products, gain feedback from others, and use that feedback to improve their products.
 The program concludes with a showcase, where student groups present their Cultv8 CHEF journey and products to a panel of enthusiastic supporters!

 For 3 hours, once per week for 7 weeks, students benefit from a low-risk, mentor-driven opportunity to explore cooking and product development, all in Dalhousie University's Cox Institute Food Lab.